UCSBCarpentry/Love-Data-Week-Webscraping/_episodes/02-xpath.md

 > ## Display the source of this page
 > Using Chrome, display the HTML source code of this page by right-clicking anywhere on the page and select the "View Page Source"
 > option.
+You can also press Command+Option+C (Mac) or Control+Shift+C (Windows, Linux, Chrome OS).
-Another tab should open with the raw HTML that makes this page.
+> Another tab should open with the raw HTML that makes this page.
 See if you can locate its various elements, and
 > this challenge box in particular.
 {: .callout}